Skip to content

 To still achieve a valid permutation argument over such columns, we have introduced a committed column \(\texttt{sel}\) set to \(1\) in rows where a permutation argument is enforced, and is \(0\) elsewhere.

-Therefore, the permutation argument will only be valid if,
+Therefore, the permutation argument is valid only if,

 • \(\texttt{sel}\) is correctly computed, and